redwallhp/LolNeigh/readme.md

 With LolNeigh, this problem is a thing of a past.
 The plugin catches horses as the exit the End and teleports them to safety, either a predefined corral or, with an optional config, the owner's bed.

+Why the name?
+Just a silly reference to [LolNo.](https://github.com/nerdnu/lolno)

 ## Commands